 In 1453 Henry VI suffered a mental breakdown and was declared unfit to rule.
 The Duke of Somerset, with the support of Henry’s wife, Margaret of Anjou, took control of the country.
 Richard Neville, Earl of Warwick and other leading noblemen, supported Richard Duke of York’s claim to be regent in place of Somerset.
 However, when Henry VI regained his sanity he put Somerset back in control.
 Richard Duke of York supported by Richard Neville began raising troops against the king and Somerset.
 War was inevitable.

-The Battles of the War
+The Battles of the Wars of the Roses

 The First Battle of St Albans 22nd May 1455